-US warns 'world is watching' protests in Iran
+Iran protests: Government supporters join counter rallies

 Demonstrations in the northeastern city of Mashhad on Thursday prompted protests that spread to cities across the nation on Friday.

-Anti-government protests have been documented in Iran's capital, Tehran, as well as Kermanshah, Arak, Qazvin, Khorramabad, Karaj and Sabsevar, according to First Vice-President Eshaq Jahangiri, cited by official Iranian news agency IRNA.
+They were documented in Tehran, Kermanshah, Arak, Qazvin, Khorramabad, Karaj and Sabzevar, according to First Vice-President Eshaq Jahangiri, cited by IRNA.

-The protests -- described as the largest public display of discontent since the 2009 Green Movement in Iran -- have broken out against a backdrop of rising food and gasoline prices.
-Some arrests have been reported in Iranian media.

 Protesters have been heard on videos distributed on social media as chanting "Death to Rouhani," a reference to Iran's President Hassan Rouhani, who was reelected earlier this year, but CNN cannot independently verify the authenticity of the footage.